Trackwork Handbook

 4. Unless there is a grade included in the module, the sub-roadbed should be flat and level across the length of the module.

 This means truly flat and truly level.
 Use a straight edge and sight along the module to make sure that the sub-roadbed is truly flat.
 Support the subroadbed well and securely along its length to make sure that it will stay flat and level over time.
-There are Free-mo modules that are 15 years or more old and have been subjected to a lot of handling and transportation.
+There are Free-mo modules that are 20 years or more old and have been subjected to a lot of handling and transportation.
 Some have held up well; others haven’t lasted so well.
+The difference has almost always been the selection of the subroadbed material and it's supporting structure.

 5. If there is a transition to a grade included in the module, employ vertical curves that are extremely gradual (very large radius) between the level and the inclined track.